 You may use this website if you agree to be governed by the following terms and conditions and you agree to accept and be bound by these terms and conditions by accessing, using or downloading materials from the site.

-1. The Freedom Stairlifts website is provided as a free information service by Freedom Stairlifts Limited Visitors are under no obligation to purchase a stairlift from Freedom Stairlifts Limited or any of its recommended alternative suppliers.
+1. The Freedom Stairlifts website is provided as a free information service by Freedom Stairlifts visitors are under no obligation to purchase a service from Freedom Stairlifts or any of its recommended alternative suppliers.